-End of June 2020 and the western world is trying to recover from the covid-19 lock down.
+End of June 2020 and the western world is trying to recover from the covid-19 lockdown.
 How much is the damage caused by the coronavirus and how this economic shutdown will affect the markets remains to be seen.
 Is there going to be a quick recovery, or there will be a recession?
 Where should I invest my savings now?
 Investing in gold now in July 2020 could be a good move.

 Stock Market is Inflated

 The central banks, Fed, ECB, and Asian banks have been pumping vast amounts of credit into the economy.
 That is what is pushing up equities.
-The market is telling us these market highs are due to the large amount of inflation, caused by liquidity the central banks have created.
+The market is telling us these market highs are due to a large amount of inflation, caused by liquidity the central banks have created.
 It is not the market rising, it is the value of money forming.

 50% Inflation for the Next 5 Years

 The only reason stocks are so high is because inflation is coming.
 If inflation is on the way, where do you put your money?
 Many investors and financial experts say gold and rightly so.
 Most investors are small, they do not own large amounts of credit.
-However, billionaires, fund managers and so on they only have one place to put their money to get away from inflation and that place is equities.
+However, billionaires, fund managers, and so on only have one place to put their money to get away from inflation and that place is equities.

 We are seen equities so high because the central banks have baked in a 50% or maybe 100% rise in inflation over the next four to five years.
 In other words, the big money is trying to protect themselves from that inflation by going into equities which by definition will rise from inflation.

-If you believe there will be a deflation, all you have to do is to hold on to your cash.
+If you believe there will be deflation, all you have to do is to hold on to your cash.
 If you think inflation is on the way, cash is not useful because it will lose value.
 The Fed believes there is a strong possibility for a 50% to 100% increase in inflation over the next three to four years.
 That is a huge number and it will affect everyone.
 For example, if you are planning to take a holiday to an exotic location with your retirement fund, you will not be able to afford it.
 You will probably take a holiday to a cheap resort nearby.
 In a few words, your purchasing power will drop substantially.

 Business Collapse and Unemployment

 Market bulls argue the market is already recovering.
-Shops are opening, factories are back in business, restaurants are opening too, stocks are holding up and so on.
+Shops are opening, factories are back in business, restaurants are opening too, stocks are holding up, and so on.

 They are totally wrong.
 Unfortunately, unemployment levels are massive and still growing.
 Several airlines already declared bankruptcy.
-Some of them are: Avianca from Colombia, Virgin Australia, Trans States airlines from the US, Compass airlines also from the US and many others.
+Some of them are Avianca from Colombia, Virgin Australia, Trans States airlines from the US, Compass airlines also from the US, and many others.
 Rolls Royce announced 9000 job losses in the UK, Nissan shuts down its Barcelona plant in Spain with 3000 redundancies and another 25000 jobs indirectly threatened.

-In the US the news are not good either.
+In the US the news is not good either.
 The country has lost 20,6 million jobs since mid-March, resulting in an unemployment rate of 14,7% a level not seen since the great depression in the 1930s.
 I am afraid, there will be more business collapse and more unemployed in the following months.

 The recession is going to be bigger than the 2008 recession.
 It will take years for the world economy to recover not months or weeks.
 The numbers are already massive and still growing.
 As I just said, the economy is not going to be back to where it was within a year that’s for sure.
 So why is the stock market still high?
 What is that’s still driving equity prices?
 It is the Fed’s liquidity.